mui/material-ui/docs/data/joy/components/chip/chip.md

 ### With radio

-Similar to the above, wrap the `Radio` component with the `Chip` to use them together.
+Common to filtering UIs, wrap the `Radio` component with the `Chip` to use them together.
-Use radios when you want to support only single selection.
+Use radios when you want to enable single selection.

 {{"demo": "RadioChip.js"}}

 ### With a checkbox

-Common to filtering UIs, wrap the `Checkbox` component with the `Chip` to use them together.
+Similar to the above, wrap the `Checkbox` component with the `Chip` to use them together.
 Use checkboxes when you want to enable multiple selection.

 {{"demo": "CheckboxChip.js"}}